BIGJRA/BIGJRA.github.io/rejuv.md

 - It couldn't have been me...
 (Neutral)
 - ...
 (Damien -2)

 Interact with the obelisk!
-Inside it’s straightforward.
-You’ll get the *Interceptor’s Wish!*
+Inside it's straightforward.
+You'll get the *Interceptor's Wish!*

 ### Day 15: Melia Vs. Erin

-Back in the league administration you’ll be thrusted into a 1v1 battle as Melia.
-Win or lose, it doesn’t matter.
+Back in the league administration you'll be thrusted into a 1v1 battle as Melia.
+Win or lose, it doesn't matter.

-### Day 18: MC’s Day of Training, Pt.
+### Day 18: MC's Day of Training, Pt.
 2

 Talk to Aelita in the hallway.